 At Red Gates we recognise that many of our pupils struggle with understanding their own emotions as well as recognising emotions in others.
 This can lead to difficulties in regulating their responses to what they are feeling.
-Within the PSHE curriculum we explicitly teach emotional regulation through the use of the Zone's of Regulation curriculum.
-Pupils learn to recognise emotions and through co-regulation are taught calming techniques and a range of tools to help them manage how they respond to their emotions.
+Within the PSHE curriculum we explicitly teach emotional regulation through the use of the Interoceptive Curriculum and Zone's of Regulation curriculum.